mehmetefeerkan/hypernovus-puppet/README.md

 # hypernovus-puppet
-Layer 7 Python Flooding script hypervisor for linux system, packed with an autoinstaller script.
+Layer 7 Python Flooding script hypervisor for linux systems, packed with an autoinstaller script.